Where Research Happens

 The Subzero Research Laboratory is a world-class, state-of-the-art suite of facilities used to study snow, ice and the effects of the cold on projects across a range of scientific disciplines.

 The Energy Research Institute is an umbrella organization for MSU faculty, staff and students advancing on biofuels, wind energy, carbon sequestration, fuel cells and other energy technologies.

-The Montana Nanotechnology Facility (MONT) at MSU serves people from academia, government and companies, by providing access to research facilities and expertise.
-MONT is one of 16 nodes supported by the National Science Foundation as part of the National Nanotechnology Coordinated Infrastructure framework.
+The Montana Nanotechnology Facility (MONT) serves people from academia, government and industry by providing access to nanotech research facilities and expertise.
+MONT, which includes theMontana Microfabrication Facility, is one of only 16 centers nationwide supported by the National Science Foundation as part of the National Nanotechnology Coordinated Infrastructure framework.